Pediatric and Adolescent Gynecology Fellowship

 • Program Location: University of Calgary

-• Participating in Application Cycle year: 2024
+• Participating in Application Cycle year: 2026

-• Number of spots: 1
+• Number of spots: one

-• Program Established in: 2019
+• Program Established: 2019

 Applicant Qualifications

-• Candidates must have graduated from an Accredited Canadian Medical School in Obstetrics & Gynecology (Royal College of Canada) or hold a valid ECFMG medical license and be allowed to work in Alberta as a Qualified Educational Surgical Assistant
+• Candidates must have graduated from an Accredited Canadian Medical School in Obstetrics and Gynecology (Royal College of Canada) or hold a valid ECFMG medical license and be allowed to work in Alberta as a Qualified Educational Surgical Assistant

 Objectives/Goals